Get Implants for Your Bridge at Our Victoria Dental Office

 Picture the Capilano Suspension Bridge: it floats above the Capilano River and is firmly connected to the ground on each end.
 Similarly, when you’re missing a tooth, your dentist will create a floating tooth and attach it to the teeth on either side of the gap.
 That’s why the restoration is called a bridge.

 A traditional, three-unit bridge is a restoration made up of a pontic—a false porcelain tooth—which is connected by two abutments—tooth caps which are cemented onto the adjacent teeth.
 The pontic itself doesn’t have a root, which is why it has to be held up by its neighbouring teeth.
-Although bridges supported by natural teeth are a common way to replace a single missing tooth, implants are a wonderful alternative.
+Although dental bridges supported by natural teeth are a common way to replace a single missing tooth, implants are a wonderful alternative.

-If you’re missing several teeth, we might recommend an implant-supported bridge.
+If you’re missing several teeth, we might recommend an implant-supported dental bridge.
 To create the base of the bridge, we’ll insert small titanium screws called implants into your jaw bone.
 These implants will serve as the abutments or anchors for a bridge.
 This procedure allows us to replace several missing teeth at once without having to create individual implants for each missing tooth.

 Whether or not traditional or implant-supported bridges are appropriate for you depends on many factors, including how healthy your bone, gums, and teeth are.
 Book a consultation with us today to find out more about implants and bridges.